Pricing

 Ahrefs Content Explorer is equally useful for analyzing where your competitors are mentioned.
 Search for a competitor’s brand name, apply the same quality filters, and export the results.

-This is not traditional unlinked mention reclamation.
-It is proactive mention acquisition: reaching out to authors and editors of relevant content, introducing your brand, and offering a resource, data point, or expert perspective that earns you a mention in their next update or future article.
+This isn’t traditional unlinked mention reclamation. it’s proactive mention acquisition: reaching out to authors and editors of relevant content, introducing your brand, and offering a resource, data point, or expert perspective that earns you a mention in their next update or future article.

 For a deeper look at how this works, explore how AI brand mentions compound over time.